 ‘Detective Chinatown’ is that familiar conceit of the odd couple uniting against a greater threat.
 Unsurprisingly, the larger than life presence of Baoqiang means that he plays the part of the crude, unsophisticated slob while popular new idol Liu Haoran is the stoic, techno-savvy investigator who looks on everything his uncle does with mild disdain.
 Stories of mismatched characters rely on the relationship between the two and ‘Detective Chinatown’ has a pair who play off each other’s quirks remarkably well.
 Liu is the drier, less showy wit but acquits himself well while Baoqiang is the symbolic explosion of colour and life; the two extremes contrast well.

 The charm of ‘Detective Chinatown’ is heavily reliant on the main heroes as the plot itself is too meandering to sustain interest for long.
 To be a truly effective comedy thriller a film really needs an engaging storyline that mixes tension in with the laughs.
-‘Detective Chinatown’ is not adept in this area and fall prey to a familiar failing of letting things get silly when there’s an opportunity to move up a gear.
+‘Detective Chinatown’ is not adept in this area and falls prey to a familiar failing of letting things get silly when there’s an opportunity to move up a gear.
 Still, the Bangkok locales offer a touch of the exotic while the pace is reasonably consistent throughout.
 An amusing rather than uproarious film, but by no means a waste of time.